Wafaa-Almadhoun/Stepper-motor/README.md

 ### 1. Unipolar Stepper with ULN2003

-     connected ULN2003 pin1 to pin 8 in Ardunio
+     connecting ULN2003 pin1 to pin 8 in Ardunio
-     connected ULN2003 pin2 to pin 9 in Ardunio
+     connecting ULN2003 pin2 to pin 9 in Ardunio
-     connected ULN2003 pin3 to pin 10 in Ardunio
+     connecting ULN2003 pin3 to pin 10 in Ardunio
-     connected ULN2003 pin4 to pin 11 in Ardunio
+     connecting ULN2003 pin4 to pin 11 in Ardunio
-     connected ULN2003 pin16 to pin1 in stepper
+     connecting ULN2003 pin16 to pin1 in stepper
-     connected ULN2003 pin15 to pin2 in stepper
+     connecting ULN2003 pin15 to pin2 in stepper
-     connected ULN2003 pin14 to pin3 in stepper
+     connecting ULN2003 pin14 to pin3 in stepper
-     connected ULN2003 pin13 to pin4 in stepper
+     connecting ULN2003 pin13 to pin4 in stepper
-     connected ULN2003 pin9 and the 2 2VDD pin in stepper motor to 12v battery
+     connecting ULN2003 pin9 and the 2 2VDD pin in stepper motor to 12v battery
+     Connect ground to ground

- ### 2. Bipolar Stepper with L298N H-Bridge
+ ### 2. Bipolar Stepper with L293D Motor Driver IC

+    connecting 5V output on Arduino to the Vcc2 & Vcc1 pins

+    Connect ground to ground.

+    connect the input pins(IN1, IN2, IN3 and IN4) of the L293D IC to

+    four digital output pins(12, 11, 10 and 9) on Arduino
+    0ne coil of stepper moter connecting to Out1 & Out2 and the anthor coil connecting to Out3 & Out4

  ### 3. servo motor with PCA9685 module rotate from 0 to 90 degrees and to 120 degree